Privacy Statement

 Affiliates

-ACLU works together with and shares your personal information with our state/local/territory Affiliates around the United States to create a coherent experience for our supporters, members, and the public and maximize our impact nationwide.
+To maximize our impact nationwide, ACLU works together with and shares your personal information with our state/local/territory Affiliates around the United States to create a coherent experience for our supporters, members, and the public.
 For example, when you become a member of the National Union Organization, you will typically also become a member of the ACLU Organization of the Affiliate in the U.S. state where you reside (based on the mailing address you provide with your donation).
-We also may co-collect or share your personal information with any affiliated ACLU Organization.
+We also may co-collect or share your personal information with any affiliated ACLU Organizations.

 Service Providers